kholoudalhamzawy/MovieApp/README.md

 # MovieApp

-### Movie App created using UIKit and StoryBoard, Using MVC Design Architecture, with URLSessions and Localization.
+### Movie App created using UIKit and StoryBoard, Using MVC Design Architecture, with URLSessions and Localization and different pods.